thegrill/grill/grill/views/README.md

 #### Houdini

-Available from the `Grill` shelf or via executing the following python script:
+Available from the `Grill` menu or the following python code:
 ```python
 from grill.views import houdini
 houdini.prim_composition()